RiskOfResources/photomode/README.md

 ### Notes

+#### Flickering textures?
+Some things don't work well with anti-aliasing so you'll need to disable that in the post-processing settings.

 #### Broke your config?
 Inasmuch as we wanted to keep the mod settings flexible — and there have been a few emergent combinations of settings that have been used to create interesting shots — it's possible to compose settings in a way that create undesirable effects.